caryoscelus/heavy-bright-sun-wip/chapters/017-chapter-seventeenth.md

 Barely managing to handle ancient controls of quickly moving vehicle, i barely registered meaning of her words and had no time to reply.
-Few seconds later, our car jumped up on a road bump, and the remnants of the lingering question "why" in my head has disappeared altogether.
+Few seconds later, our car jumped up on a road bump, and the remnants of the lingering question "why" in my head had disappeared altogether.

 But Sasha continued nevertheless.